 The 3rd Six Sigma Define Phase Key Deliverable: Identify Stakeholders

-In Six Sigma Define phase, the project manager needs to identify all key and non-key stakeholders required to support and sustain the project and its improvement.
-Internal key and non-key stakeholders are normally your colleagues, supervisors, managers, directors etc. External key and non-key stakeholders are normally your vendors, customers, suppliers, creditors etc.
+In the Six Sigma Define phase, the project manager needs to identify all key and non-key stakeholders required to support and sustain the project and its improvement.
+Internal key and non-key stakeholders are normally your colleagues, supervisors, managers, directors, etc. External key and non-key stakeholders are normally your vendors, customers, suppliers, creditors, etc.

 The 4th Six Sigma Define Phase Key Deliverable: Define Stakeholder Requirements

 The fourth deliverable of the Six Sigma Define phase is to define stakeholders’ requirements.
 To add to what we previously discussed regarding identifying internal and external stakeholders, the project leader or manager, during the Six Sigma Define phase itself, has to define internal and external stakeholders’ needs, requirements and expectations.
 Just to give you a quick brief, defining customer expectations will have two steps:

 - Describe customer expectations.